 Think about such a gift especially if your close person speaks the love language of the time (like me, so I know perfectly what I’m writing about).

 Pots?
 Beddings?
 A sweater?
 Socks?
 A mug?
-Good quality piece of clothing?
+A good quality piece of clothing?
 100% cotton clothing?

 Certainly, one of my favorite non-clutter gifts to get.
 We, moms, often can feel overwhelmed.
 No home spa cosmetics would give us such pleasure (no time for it or constant yelling from behind the door Mamaaa!
 Coooome!), no sweets would give us such pleasure (we have to it them in conspiracy hiding in the dark kitchen when kids are sleeping) as the gift of time without our little loved but tiring ones!

-It is worth so much more than any other gifts!
+It is worth so much more than any other gift!

 Adventure / creative time and fun education